 Among older people, dehydration is one of the most common hazards of hot, humid weather.
 This proved to be the case last week when former President Jimmy Carter collapsed while working at a Canadian Habitat for Humanity construction site in Winnipeg, Manitoba.
 Carter, 92, was taken to a hospital, where doctors treated him for dehydration.
 To the surprise of many, Carter and his wife, Rosalynn, returned to Habitat for Humanity to continue working the next day.

-Studies have found that even mild dehydration comes with big consequences — from altered mood and impaired memory to headaches and constipation.
+The president is among the lucky ones.
+Studies have found that even mild dehydration may result in serious consequences, from altered mood and impaired memory to headaches and constipation.

 According to the lead author of one study, older people are more susceptible to dehydration.
 That's because, after age 50 or so, our ability to recognize thirst decreases and our kidneys lose some of their precision in regulating the body's water supply, says Lawrence Armstrong, a researcher with the University of Connecticut Human Performance Laboratory.
 Some common medications add to the problem, including diuretics (taken for high blood pressure), antihistamines and certain psychiatric drugs.
 Finally, people who start drinking less because of bladder control problems are at even higher risk.

 It's a myth that you only get dehydrated from profuse sweating, says Michael Bergeron, executive director of the National Institute for Athletic Health & Performance at Sanford USD Medical Center in Sioux Falls, S.D.
 Someone who tries to avoid liquids, he adds, "could get dehydrated even while spending most of the day sitting still in an air-conditioned room."